BinxiePeterson/conquest/README.md

 ## Teaching material

-This is a new repository - testing phase.
+This is a new repository.